It’s summertime and many people are traveling and going on vacation. What a perfect time to learn Tagalog words all about traveling.

 It can be printed on regular 8.5″ x 11″ paper.
 It will be more durable on cardstock or if the papers will be laminated.
 For repeated use, the packing lists can be slipped into one of these reusable dry-erase pocket sleeves.

 Ready to take off with a fun activity to learn travel supplies in Tagalog?
-Get access to the printables here.
+Get access to the printables here in our Free Resource Library.

 Tagalog Audio glossary: